Category:

 The group released their eponymous album soon after.
 It did well on both sides of the Atlantic and produced the hits "Some Like It Hot" and "Get It On (Bang a Gong)."
 Palmer only performed with the band live one time for a "Saturday Night Live" performance.
 The band otherwise toured with singer Michael Des Barres while Palmer focused on his solo career.

 Palmer recorded his album "Riptide" in 1985.
-It featured the single "Addicted to Love" which reached number 1 in the United States and number 5 in the United Kingdom and was prominently featured in the Tom Cruise film "Cocktail."
+It featured the single "Addicted to Love," which reached number 1 in the United States and number 5 in the United Kingdom.
+It was also prominently featured in the Tom Cruise film "Cocktail."

 (Photo by Ebet Roberts/Redferns)